winitzki/scall/tutorial/programming_dhall.md

 ```
 The code of `bizipP` must be derived from `Applicative12`; there are no other useful implementations.
 (An example of a "useless" implementation is code that converts pairs of type `(a, L a)` to values of type `L b` via `L`'s `fmap`: that would lose information.)
-This suggests that there is only one reasonable implementation of `zip` for `InfSeq`:
+This suggests that the only   reasonable implementation of `zip` for `InfSeq` is:
 ```dhall
 let zipInfSeq : ZipT InfSeq = zipGFixViaApplicative12 Pair applicative12Pair
 ```